wjakew/wjakew/README.md

 IT Security Administrator / Programmer
 ---------------------------------

-* 🌍  I'm based in Wrocław
+* 🌍  I'm based in Warsaw.
 * ✉️  You can contact me at [kubawawak@gmail.com](mailto:kubawawak@gmail.com )
-* Currently working as System Administrator.
+* Currently working as IT Security Administrator.

 ### Skills